apgeorg/machine-learning/keras/README.md

 # Keras Examples

-## Cat or Dog ?
+## Cat or Dog?
-A simple Convolutional Neural Networks (CNN) for image classification.
+A simple Convolutional Neural Network (CNN) for image classification.